Stunning walled garden oven BA12

 I had known Jules, Steve’s wife for several years and so after a brief meeting over coffee became involved with the planning by drawing up a scheme based on their ideas.
 Ranged along one of the tall red brick walls, the new scheme would incorporate a large wood-fired oven, outdoor rated fridge, plenty of work and prep surfaces and an open firebrick hearth for cooking over wood flame.

-Time went by, weeks turned into months, and in mid January I was called into a meeting at short notice to discuss the plans with the new owners, estate manager and local landscaper carrying out the renovation works.
+Time went by, weeks turned into months, and in mid January I was called into a meeting at short notice to discuss the plans with the new owners, Emma the estate manager and Mike Shearing,a local landscaper carrying out the renovation works.
 What transpired was the scheme we had imagined had changed out of all recognition- gone were all the lined up prep areas, fridge, sink and fire hearth and in their place would be a more informal cooking area with a more rustic look.